KaartGroup/Mexico/KAART.md

 ## Additional Information
 Please send any general feedback on Kaart's work on OpenStreetMap to [Aaron Young](http://www.openstreetmap.org/user/vespax).

-Please send any general feedback on this project to the project's lead [Kiana Ziola](https://www.openstreetmap.org/user/pizzagal).
+Please send any general feedback on this project to the project's lead [Leanne Schneider](https://www.openstreetmap.org/user/LSkalayo).